 The tranquil Italian region of Tuscany remains one of the most beautiful parts of the country and is renowned throughout the world for its history and artistic supremacy.
 Home to approximately 3.7 million people, Tuscany is situated in the North West of Italy and runs alongside the Tyrrhenian Sea, which is part of the warm Mediterranean Sea.
 Whilst some tourists in the area use Tuscany as a base to visit the beautiful Apennine mountain range, its real draw is found in its cultural heritage.

-Indeed, Tuscany’s roots can be traced back into the Bronze Age, from which evidence remains of the cattle-herding Apennine culture.
+Did you know that Tuscany’s roots can be traced back into the Bronze Age, from which evidence remains of the cattle-herding Apennine culture?
 Moreover, the Villanovan culture of the Iron Age also lefts its impression on the region.
 However, it was not until the Etruscan period that Tuscany first developed the platform for that which exists today.
 Leaving behind a legacy of infrastructure and artistic gems, the Etruscans were eventually absorbed into the Roman Empire.
 One glorious example of Etruscan artistry can be found in the Chimera of Arezzo, which is a famous bronze statue dated at around 400 BC.

 The Romans established the major cities in Tuscany, including Florence and Pisa.
 Roman architecture, from sewers and aqeducts to various building, remain a source of interest for tourists in Tuscany today and universities around the globe still offer courses on this.
 Nevertheless, the region’s presiding architecture and cultural heritage emerged from the Medieval period, the Renaissance and Modern Era.